SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Elasticsearch/dedicated_clustered_storage/Installing_Elasticsearch_on_separate_Linux_machine.md

 # Installing Elasticsearch on a separate Linux machine

 > [!IMPORTANT]
 > Elasticsearch is **only supported up to version 6.8**.
-We therefore recommend using [Storage as a Service](xref:STaaS) instead, or if you do want to continue using self-hosted storage, using [dedicated clustered storage](xref:Dedicated_clustered_storage) with OpenSearch.
+We therefore recommend that you either use [Storage as a Service](xref:STaaS) instead or use [OpenSearch](xref:OpenSearch_database).

-If you choose not to use the recommended [Storage as a Service (STaaS)](xref:STaaS) setup but instead choose a self-hosted dedicated clustered storage setup, and you want to use an Elasticsearch cluster for your DMS, install Elasticsearch on a Linux machine as detailed below.
+If you use self-hosted DataMiner storage instead of the recommended [Storage as a Service (STaaS)](xref:STaaS) setup, and you want to use an Elasticsearch cluster for your DMS, you can install Elasticsearch on a Linux machine as detailed below.

 > [!NOTE]
 > We promote the use of Ubuntu LTS as the preferred Linux distribution.
 As such, the commands mentioned below will work on any Debian-based system, including Ubuntu.